-Forex trading can be done in multiple ways.
-There are so many things to be considered and so many possible approaches that this article should be a very long one.
+Forex trading can be done in many different ways.
+There are so many things to be considered, and so many possible approaches, that this article ought to be a very long one.
 However, the idea behind this article is to group these possibilities and classify them based on what the everyday trader’s interests are.
 Based on that, and coupled with the human nature that governs trading, we can talk about different trading styles that define the approach one has to the Forex market.

 Trading Styles Categories

 The most important factor to be considered when thinking of a trading style is the time element.
 That is, how long one is willing to keep a trade open until the take profit is reached!
-Speaking about the take profit, this is a relative term.
-For some people, it is the actual level one is willing to exit a trade.
+Speaking of the take profit, this is a relative term.
+For some people, it is the actual level at which one is willing to exit a trade.
 For others, it is a line in the sand that must be reached based on some predefined patterns.
-The way one is looking at the take profit is the thing that defines the trading styles categories.
-Based on that, we can distinguish three different trading styles, with a small description to be seen below.
+The way one looks at the take profit is the thing that defines the categories of trading styles.
+Based on that, we can distinguish three different trading styles, with a short description of each given below.

 RECOMMENDED FOREX BROKERS